 The E190 was a late evening (20:30) departure from SVO.
 I was one of the last to board, but having flown out of SVO before I am sure that Business Class & Priority boarded first (they did and all flights I flew out of SVO were boarded at a gate with a jet-bridge).
 There was only one row of Business Class on this flight and I was seated in 1F, a bulkhead window.
 Like other European Carriers, Finnair can adjust the number of rows in Business based on load factors.
 Again, as with the A319 (and their entire narrow body fleet), the seats in Business Class are the same as the seats in Economy.
 However, on the E190 or E170 (which Finn also flies) with the 2x2 configuration there is no free middle seat option and potentially making for some cramped seating.
 I was aware of this before I booked my ticket and was counting on this flight not being very full.
 I guessed correctly and was the only passenger in the cabin.
 Like the E170 & E175, the E190 is the most comfortable of the regional jets.
 The overheads are large enough to fit a carry-on suitcase (sideways), ceiling is high enough that most will not have to bend as they walk down the aisle, and the windows are nice and big (if you like to enjoy the view).
 The bulkhead had very good leg room and these seats had a clever way the tray table was stored.
 It was not in the armrest, rather alongside it.
 This provided a touch more seat width.
 If given the option, sitting in the bulkhead is much more comfortable than any rows behind.

 Unlike the other flight, there was no pillow or blanket on the seats (it was on another flight) and there wasn't any form of entertainment.
 But, to my delight, a hot meal was offered.
-Only one choice again (not sure if on longer routes if there is more than one choice), but it was a very appealing Chicken dish with Green Beans and Potatoes.
-The meal was served at once with a beverage, rolls and a small piece of Fazer Chocolate.
-I was very pleased with meal.
-It was hot and very good.
-I would have liked more for dessert, but the Flight Attendant did come back and offer coffee or tea.
+Only one choice again (2 choices on longer flights - like LHR), but luckily for me it was a very appealing Chicken dish with Green Beans and Potatoes.
+The meal was served all at once with a beverage, rolls and a small piece of Fazer Chocolate.
+I was very pleased with the meal; hot and very good.
+Dessert could have been more than a single piece of candy, but it's probably best I eat less sweets, The Flight Attendant did come back and offer coffee or tea.

 On two subsequent flights from Moscow to Helsinki the cabin was once again less than full.
 I again sat in the bulkhead and also was only offered one meal choice.
 However, on my most recent flight from HEL to SVO (May 2019) Business once again only consisted of one row, but this time all four seats were occupied.
 The flight was 100% booked and my guess is this is the only circumstances this will occur (I would hope they would expand the Business Cabin if Economy were not full), but I must say it was a very disappointing Business Class experience.
 While there is plenty of leg room in row one, the E190 is still a regional jet and with someone sitting next to you it is very cramped.
 Further, they once again served an impressive hot meal on a 1.5 hour flight (Lufthansa should take note) but it was hard to eat in such a confined space.
 Luckily my seatmate didn’t eat (if he did would have probably made it even more uncomfortable).
 Also, with the four passengers there is not enough overhead space.
 Fortunately, this is a short flight and again, I think they try not to fill both seats.
 I flew on the E190 from SVO to HEL a month earlier and the first three rows were designated as Business Class and there was one passenger for each seat pair.